 F. Loose Leaf Collection

-- The Refuse Division collects loose leaves during November, December, January and February.
+- The Property Maintenance Division collects loose leaves during November, December, January and February.
 Residents may rake leaves to the curb during these months, not into the street or in the ditch.
 Back alley collection will only take place at the end of the leaf season.

 G. Holiday Schedule